-The record indicates that the Applicant was born in Nigeria in 2017.
-In May 2021, the Applicant's father filed the instant Form N-600K indicating that he adopted the Applicant in Nigeria in May 2020, and that the Applicant is currently residing there.
+The record reflects that the Applicant was born in Nigeria in 2006.
+The Applicant's father filed the instant Form N-600K indicating that he adopted the Applicant in Nigeria in August 2007, and that the Applicant is currently residing there.
 Section 322 of the Act provides in pertinent part that:

 - (a) A parent who is a citizen of the United States . . . may apply for naturalization on behalf of a child born outside of the United States who has not acquired citizenship automatically under section 320 [of the Act], [8 U.S.C. § 1432].
-The [Secretary of Homeland Security] shall issue a certificate of citizenship to such applicant upon proof, to the satisfaction of the [Secretary], that the following conditions have been fulfilled: - (1) At least one parent . . . is a citizen of the United States, whether by birth or naturalization.
+The [Secretary of Homeland Security] shall issue a certificate of citizenship to such applicant upon proof, to the satisfaction of the [Secretary], that the following conditions have been fulfilled: - (1) At least one parent . . . is a citizen of the United States, whether by birth or naturalization. - (2) The United States citizen parent--